micheles/papers/PITCHME.md

 **@color[red](Intel Python)**

-- there is some concerns about vendor locking
+- there is some concerns about vendor locking, of course
-- but the real reason is that I got a 20% slowdown
+- but the real reason is that I got a 20% slowdown, even yesterday

 ---?image=collapse.jpg